 - Shower caddy

-- Shower shoes (flip-flops)
+- Shower shoes such as flip flops

 Other items to consider:

-- Carpet/area rug
+- Area rug

 What to leave at home:

-- Extension cords that are not surge protected.
+- Extension cords that are not surge protected

 - Halogen lamps or bulbs

 - Unapproved upholstered furniture - Upholstered items must meet Boston Fire Safety codes for the Residence Hall and must be approved by Building Operations.
 Please send detailed information about the item and photos of the item (tags when possible) by August 1, 2018 to Building Operations vie email.
 Unapproved items will not be allowed in the Residence Hall.

 - Mattresses and water beds